Web host kicks Texas anti-abortion tipster site.

 A website soliciting public recommendations on how to enforce Texas’ new abortion restrictions has been warned to find a new hosting company or go offline.

+GoDaddy stated in a statement on Friday that it had notified prolifewhistleblower.com on Thursday that it had breached the terms of service of the US web hosting firm and that it would have to switch providers.

-The website prolifewhistleblower.com was created by the anti-abortion group Texas Right to Life to collect anonymous tips under the law prohibiting abortion beyond six weeks of pregnancy – when many women are unaware that they are pregnant.
+The anti-abortion group Texas Right to Life created the prolifewhistleblower.com website to collect anonymous tips under the law prohibiting abortions after six weeks of pregnancy – when many women are unaware they are pregnant.

 Anyone living in Texas can sue an abortion provider or anyone suspected of “aiding” an abortion, with a $10,000 award if they win in a civil action, according to the statute.